 Holders of Italian Higher Education degrees, such as the certificate of this Master in Public Procurement Management in Sustainable Development, who wish to have them recognized abroad:

-If you are in Italy, you can turn to the embassy of the country you would like to recognize your degree in.
+If you are in Italy, you can turn to the embassy of the country you would like to recognize your Master in.
 Foreign embassies in Italy often provide information on the education system in their country.
 They may also offer such services as legalization of translations from Italian into their national languages.

 If you are outside of Italy, turn to the national education authorities of the country you need it recognized in, to ask about how to obtain recognition.
 The procedure varies from country to country.